simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 I wanted to add lazy images to my posts since it is a [common best practice](https://developers.google.com/search/docs/guides/lazy-loading) - but I did not find an extension for it.

-The TL;DR is: When you are looking for exactly that functionality you can [download my extension](@todo) - If you want to see how I did it and maybe want to create your own functionality keep on reading :)
+**The TL;DR is**: When you are looking for exactly that functionality you can [download my extension](https://github.com/simonvomeyser/commonmark-ext-lazy-image/) - If you want to see how I did it and maybe want to create your own functionality keep on reading :)

 ### Diving in